HAMSAYEH.NET همسایه |

 Germany’s RWE, Austria’s OMV, Hungary’s MOL, Romania’s Transgaz, Bulgarian Energy Holding and Turkey’s Botas companies each have an equal share of 16.6% in this joint project.
 When Russian Gazprom Company discontinued natural gas supplies to Ukraine in January 2006, Europe became exposed to shortage of gas supplies and that is why the EU strongly supports the Nabucco pipeline project.

-of gas into this pipeline.
+Construction of the project has so far experienced delay due to absence of a strong and reliable contract that would guarantee consistent injection of gas into this pipeline.
 In July 2007, Turkey’s Botas Company, reported of signing a contract with Iran that would allow for the transit of up to 30 billion cubic meters of natural gas per year via Nabucco pipeline.

 Pursuant to the gas crisis which reemerged between Russia and Ukraine in winter of 2008, European states became more resolute to implement the Nabucco project.
 Senior officials of Turkey, Bulgaria, Romania, Austria, Hungary and Germany attended a meeting in Budapest recently.
 These six states are members of the consortium for the construction of Nabucco pipeline as well.
 High ranking officials of Azerbaijan Republic, Turkmenistan, Egypt, Kazakhstan and Georgia were also present in the recent meeting.